 The sugar and butter on top bubble and brown until they’re transformed into a brûlée-reminiscent topping.
 It’s just the kind of treat that you can enjoy during the middle of the day without feeling like you’ve gone too far on a sugar rampage.

-- 6.5 tbsp (~ 90 g) unsalted butter, softened and diced
+- 6.5 tbsp unsalted butter ~ 90 g, softened and diced

-- 1.75 tsp (5 g) active dry yeast
+- 1.75 tsp active dry yeast 5 g

-- 3.5 tbsp (5 cl) warm milk, 105°F - 110°F
+- 3.5 tbsp warm milk 5 cl, 105°F - 110°F

-- 2 tbsp (30 g) granulated sugar
+- 2 tbsp granulated sugar 30 g

 - 1/8 tsp salt

 - 1 tsp orange zest